nxp-imx-support/imx_sec_apps/demo-caam-blobs/README.txt

   $ wc -c keyfile
   17 keyfile

-- The size of the keyfile is not a multiple of 16.
-Adjust the file size to 32:
+- (Optional) The size of the keyfile is not a multiple of 16.
+The kb_test application will automatically adjust the keyfile size or adjust the file size to 32 manually:

   $ objcopy -I binary -O binary --pad-to 0x20 --gap-fill=0x0 keyfile keyfilewithpad